🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Polymarket (January 2022)

-Polymarket settled with the CFTC for $1.4 million after operating an unregistered event contract platform.
-Key terms of the settlement included:
+Polymarket reached a settlement with the CFTC for $1.4 million following operation of an unregistered event contract venue.
+The settlement's principal components comprised:

 Kalshi vs. CFTC (2023-2024)